hassebjork/WeatherReader/README.md

 server - Source code for the server program communicating with the
         Arduinos.
 It will be run on a Raspberry Pi with Raspian linux.
-        Configuration is done in the file /etc/weather-reader.conf Build the source files like this:
+        Configuration is done in the file /etc/weather-reader.conf

+        Build the source files like this:
           $ sudo apt-get install libmysqlclient-dev
           $ make

+        Installation of files:
           $ sudo make install

+        Setup the database and mode of operation in the config file
+          $ sudo nano /etc/weather-reader.conf

+        Run the program manually
           $ weather-reader

 weather-reader - Various files used by the server, for installation,